Bronė Buivydaitė

-Bronė Buivydaitė (Mičiulienė) (8 December 1895 - 29 January 1984) was a Lithuanian teacher, poet, and writer who was famous under her pen name - Tyrų Duktė.
+Bronė Buivydaitė (Mičiulienė) (8 December 1895 – 29 January 1984) was a Lithuanian teacher, poet, and writer also known under her pen name Tyrų Duktė.

 Early life and education

 Bronė Buivydaitė was born on 8 December 1895 in Svėdasai, Lithuania in the family of a small craftsman.
 In 1900 her parents moved to Anykščiai where she grew up.
 Buivydaitė graduated from accounting courses in Kaunas in 1912.
 In 1914, she graduated from a four-grade school in Utena.
 During the First World War, Buivydaitė went to Russia, where she worked from 1915 to 1918.
-In 1918 Buivydaitė graduated from a gymnasium in Voronezh.
+In 1918, Buivydaitė graduated from a Lithuanian gymnasium in Voronezh.

 Later life and career

 From 1918 to 1930, she returned to Lithuania and worked as a teacher of the Lithuanian language in Skoudas, Panevėžys, and Anykščiai.
 From 1925–1934 Buivydaitė taught at the Panevėžys teachers' seminary, where she gathered a group of drama lovers and directed about 10 stage productions.
 In 1930, Buivydaitė established a branch of the Children's Theater Society in Panevėžys, and in 1931 opened the children's theater of Panevėžys.

 Encouraged by creative success, in 1934 Buivydaitė left her teaching job and engaged only in creative activities, which were the most productive until 1940.
 After the Second World War until 1948 she taught in Alytus.
 She was forced to quit school and hide from deportation because her husband was arrested and deported to a Russian camp in Karelia.

 After the Second World War, Buivydaitė worked as a teacher in Alytus until 1948.

 In 1948 Buivydaitė permanently returned to her native Anykščias, where she hid with friends and nursed her seriously ill mother.
 War and post-war experiences undermined Buivydaitė’s health.
 Around 1960 her eyesight began to weaken, which she lost completely in the 1980s.

 In 1970, Buivydaitė was admitted to the Lithuanian Society of the Blind, which provided her with some material assistance.
 Despite her blindness, she wrote several books for children.

 She wrote her last works dictating to her secretary, Rozalija Klimašauskaita, who in 1971 was awarded by the Society of the Blind.
 Buivydaitė worked until the last days of his life.

 Since 1957 Buivydaitė was a member of the Lithuanian Writers' Union.

 From 1927 to 1967 she was married to teacher Juozas Mičiulis.

 Bronė Buivydaitė died on 29 January 1984.
 She was buried in the Anykščiai old cemetery next to her relatives.
 The grave is marked by a memorial stone with a portrait bas-relief and the epitaph: „Išėjau į šviesą, kad praregėčiau tiesą“ ("I went into the light to see the truth").